-The Associate of Technical Study degree program is open to students who need a specially designed course of study in technical fields.
+The Associate of Technical Study degree program is open to students who need a specially designed course of study in a technical field.
 It consists of courses offered at the students' campus which suit the students' career goals.
 Degree programs must be planned with the help of a faculty adviser.

-The program consists of a minimum of 65 semester hours of coursework, including Orientation.
+The program consists of a minimum of 61 semester hours of coursework, including University Orientation.
 At least 30 hours are made up of "technical core" courses that offer education central to students' career goals.
-At least 15 hours must consist of basic courses which provide background to the technical core, and at least 15 hours must be selected from the Liberal Education Requirements on pages 76-78.
-The degree program should not exceed 73 hours
+At least 15 hours must consist of basic courses which provide background to the technical core, and at least 15 hours must be selected from the Liberal Education Requirements on pages 77-80.
+The degree program should not exceed 73 hours.

-Degree programs must be approved by the faculty adviser, the campus dean, the director of Two-year Technical Programs, and the dean for Academic Affairs, Regional Campuses.
+Degree programs must be approved by the faculty adviser, the campus dean, and the dean for Academic Affairs, Regional Campuses.
 At least 32 hours must be completed after approval of the written degree program proposal.